Introduction to Emergency Planning

 Emergency Program Training and Exercises

 The City of Kamloops maintains a comprehensive training and exercise program.
 The Emergency Program members participate in an Emergency Operation Centre exercises every year.
-We participate in our community stakeholders and businesses' exercises, such as with Domtar, Kinder Morgan, CN/CPR and Interior Health.
+We participate in exercises with our community stakeholders and businesses, such as with Domtar, Kinder Morgan, CN/CPR, and Interior Health.

 Emergency Operation Centre